pratik3848/Production-Support-Agent/README.md

 * Apply a fix and retry, or escalate the issue to the appropriate data team

 A routine investigation took approximately **12–15 minutes per failure**, and multiple failures could quickly create a support queue.

-Replace the table with this.
-It keeps the idea but reads like a project README rather than a presentation slide.

 ## The Solution